 Pay Transparency – Know The Laws Of Your Province

-• Refrain from retaliating against applicants for asking about their pay or discussing how much they make with co-workers.
+• Refrain from retaliating against applicants or employees for asking about or discussing their pay with coworkers.

-Two jurisdictions, Federal, BC, also require employers to submit annual pay transparency reports.
-Here’s a look at the current pay transparency laws in each part of Canada.
+Here’s a look at the current pay transparency requirements—or lack thereof—in each part of Canada.

 PAY TRANSPARENCY LAWS ACROSS CANADA